metric-space-ai/octopus_server/doc/docker_compose.md

 # Short Docker Compose installation guide

+This configuration doesn't allow you to run either Octopus AI Services or Octopus WASP Applications.
+It's caused by the fact that for isolation purposes Octopus Server is starting Python and WASP apps using Linux kernel control groups.
+At least on Ubuntu 22.04 it's not possible to properly run cgexec under docker-compose.
+That is why you need to use Kubernetes to use all features of the system.
+Please read [Running on Kubernetes](doc/kubernetes.md) guide.

 This configuration assumes that you have installed PostgreSQL on the base system.
 It was described in [Short PostgreSQL installation guide](postgresql.md).

 You need to make sure that information about packages in the system is updated.